sagrossm2937/csis501programmingassignment-grossmeyer-weller/README.md

 Part B:

--The P2P network can maintain it's structure if a peer disconnects from the network.
+-The P2P network can maintain it's structure if a peer disconnects from the network (except for server0, that cannot disconnect).
  If one of the peers disconnects, the next peer in the circle immediately catches a SocketException.
  That peer then restarts it's incoming connection and starts listening again.
  When the client tries an action that requires the previous peer to try to contact the disconnected peer a SocketException is caught.